pschanely/CrossHair/README.md

 * Only function and class definitions at the top level are anlyzed. (i.e. not when nested inside other functions/classes)
 * Only deteministic behavior can be analyzed. (your code always does the same thing when starting with the same values)
   * In some cases, CorssHair can detect non-determinism and tell you about it.
-* Automated theorem provers have very different perspectives on hard problems and easy problems than humans.
+* SMT sovlers have very different perspectives on hard problems and easy problems than humans.
   * Be prepared to be surprised both by what CrossHair can tell you, and what it cannot.

 ## How Can I Help?